-- 3.10.1 Lighting will be provided to achieve illumination necessary for safe operation and maintenance of the Proposed Development. - 3.10.2 External lighting will be of LED type positioned to minimise light spill from the boundaries of the Site.
-Where appropriate, outdoor lighting will be switched on and off centrally by means of photocells or timers. - 3.10.3 The Proposed Development's absorber stacks will be fitted with aviation warning lighting as required by the Civil Aviation Authority.
+- 3.10.1 Lighting will be provided to achieve illumination necessary for safe operation and maintenance of the Proposed Development. - 3.10.2 External street lighting will be of LED type positioned to minimise light spill from the boundaries of the Site.
+Where appropriate, outdoor lighting will be switched on and off centrally by means of photocells or timers.
+The lighting will be designed to reduce glare and sky glow and to minimise energy use and associated carbon emissions.